AndrewKostiv/Number-Guessing-Game--Python-3.14.0-/Readme.md

 ## Number Guessing Game With High Score (Python)

-A simple number guessing game implemented in Python. \n The program generates a random number between 1 and 100, and the player tries to guess it.
+A simple number guessing game implemented in Python.
+The program generates a random number between 1 and 100, and the player tries to guess it.
 The game provides hints, tracks attempts, and allows quitting anytime.